Serrowxd/Lambda-Notes/Back-End/Node.js.md

     - 200 - 299: SUCCESS
     - 300 - 399: REDIRECTS
     - 400 - 499: USER/CLIENT ERROR
-      - 401: Wrong Password, you can fix it.
+      + 401: Wrong Password, you can fix it.
 INVALID
-      - 403: Right Password, but you cannot see it.
+      + 403: Right Password, but you cannot see it.
 FORBIDDEN
-      - 418: (Look Up)
+      + 418: (Look Up)
-        - *If you return something within the 200's while working with Angular, it won't return error code.
-However in the 400's, it will.*
     - 500 - 599: SERVER ERROR
-      - 503: Too much coming in.
+      + 503: Too much coming in.
 SERVER OVERLOAD

+    `If you return something within the 200's while working with Angular, it won't return error code.
+However in the 400's, it will.`

 ## REST (Theory)
   * REpresentational State Transfer